SMarquis85/C2-Porfolio/README.md

 ## Final Work Review

-**"Keep the coding clean."** This action was applied to both HTML and CSS with the help of Patrick Lake(Tutor), Google, W3Schools.
-Looks cleaner, organised and much more easier to read.
-Advice on how to build a stronger HTML page, from my first Challenge, has been applied.
+**"Keep the coding clean."** This action has applied to both HTML and CSS with the help of Patrick Lake(Tutor), Google and W3Schools.
+Looks cleaner, organised and easier to read.

 > **(Challenge 2; CARL-VIRT-FSF-PT-04-2023, README.md 2023)**

-When the portfolio is being loaded, the viewer will be presented with my name, my photo and a mini bio in the **about ()** section.
-Links to my profiles on GITHUB and LinkedIN have been added to a navigation bar.
-A Contact Information link has been added as well.
-This link will redirect the viewer to the bottom of the page, where my mobile number and email are being displayed.
+When the site is being loaded, the viewer will be presented with my name, my photo and a mini bio in the **about ()** section.
+Links to my profiles on GITHUB and LinkedIN have been added to the navigation bar.
+A Contact Information link will redirect the viewer to the bottom of the page, where my mobile number and email are being displayed.

-**GITHUB**, **LinkedIN** and the image shown on my page (**C1-Horiseon**) will redirect the viewer to another page.
+**GITHUB**, **LinkedIN** and the image shown on the site (**C1-Horiseon**) will redirect the viewer to another page.

 Let's not forget that when viewed on various devices and screens, a responsive layout will adapt to the viewport.
-The following previews show the web application's appearance when viewed on various devices:
+(See below)

 ### Smartphones
 ![assets/images/C2-Portfolio1.png](assets/images/C2-Portfolio1.png)